Ozone Trampoline Park- Fun Times Guaranteed

 *The Jump socks are for keeps

 Back in early December of last year, I decided to try out bowling, which is also done at Village Market.
 Village Bowl’s ambience is simple and airy with pops of colour.

 On paying, you are given bowling shoes and instructions on how to bowl.

 One game is made up of ten rounds.
 So if you are a group of four, for example, each of you would bowl ten times (taking turns) and that would make up one round.
 Prices are per game.

 Bowling was such a ball.
 It was so much fun.
-I can definitely see it becoming one of my favourite games to play.
+I can see it becoming one of my favourite games to play.

 *The price is inclusive of renting the shoes.
 Also, make sure you carry/ wear socks.

-Also if you have not been to Village Market, you should definitely go.
+Also if you have not been to Village Market, you should go.
 It is worth checking out.
 The new wing is beautiful.
 The Mall is full of character and it is not your typical mall in Nairobi.

 Aside from Village Bowl and Ozone Trampoline Park, the new wing also houses Glitch Virtual Reality, Under The Sea which is a children’s playground, BallPoint Social Club– a social space with indoor games and an eatery, as well as Rev, the best place to experience virtual racing.
 Village Market has lots of unique shops and fantastic eateries.
-Check out their website for more information and for updates on events happening in the mall.
+Check out their website for more information and updates on events happening in the mall.

 P.S.
 This post is not sponsored these are just my thoughts and opinions.

 Travel does not have to be across continents or to different cities, sometimes all you need is in your backyard.
 Explore and enjoy your city.

 Until next time,